clstith/clstith.github.io/_pages/teaching.md

 ---

 I am a graduate student instructor (GSI) at the University of Michigan.
-As such, I have taught or been a TA for various undergraduate mathematics courses, from introductory calculus to differential equations.
+As such, I have taught, co-coordinated, or been a TA for various undergraduate mathematics courses, from introductory calculus to differential equations.
 Please see below for a summary of my past teaching experiences.

 {% include base_path %}
 <!--